This page contains best practices for using Rocket.Chat on your day-to-day work

 Asking your question before getting a reply allows for asynchronous communication.
 If the other party is away, and you leave before they come back, they can still answer your question, instead of just staring at a "Hello" and wondering what they missed.

 Audios are not searchable.
-Ensure that when you use audio, it's short and given a context around, so people can find it if they use the search.
+Ensure that when you use audio, it's short and given a context around, it so people can find it if they use the search.
 Audios should not convey more than one topic or task.
 You can't break audio into multiple pieces if you need to refer back to a specific point in time.

 The DMs with multiple users are by design forever limited to the original members.
 You will never be able to add or remove any member to the conversation, even if they leave the company.
 This type of channel was designed for personal conversations with a defined and limited audience.
 If you are going to discuss any nonpersonal topic, please consider creating a channel or a discussion.